hborlik/EV2-Engine/current_notes.md

 ### current milestones
 1. implement terrain rendering
    - geometry (done)
-   - normals
+   - normals (done)
    - texture
 2. Vegetation and terrain rendering (focus)
+    - scene object placement.
-    - what exactly is the problem?
+    - what exactly is the problem
-    - procedural geometry or scene placement?
-    - Or trees in Urban environments?
-    - Data based?
+    - Example based?

 A framework for both plant and building placement.
 Procedural open world scene generation.

-3. by Dec 7
+1. by Dec 7
     - use a tree library
     - urban models library
     - define the constraints